 According to Ray Nash, Foster’s critical pen once touched the name of a former student of Platt Rogers Spencer, and a highly regarded Spencerian associate, James Lusk, but in a handwritten footnote in Writing and Writing Masters that was later amended to avoid naming names.
 Prior to the redaction, Foster wrote that he was “credibly informed” that a number of penmanship teachers, including Lusk, were misleadingly displaying specimens of ornamental writing that were not their own work at the entrance to their studios Assuming the uncensored version was never seen by the public, there is no reason to assume any connection between Foster’s discrediting of Lusk and any possible ill-feeling from Spencer, but it makes for intriguing speculation…

 Such quarreling among professional penmen was not unusual during this period and the Spencer family was certainly not immune to it.
 In fact Platt Rogers Spencer and his sons were entwined in a dispute over alleged plagiarism (à la Carstairs and Lewis) with the penman Alvin R. Dunton and his associates.
 In this case, however, the debate was not over who originated a technique, but who invented a style of script itself.
-Dunton accused Spencer of stealing his script because his published specimens in The Duntonian System of Penmanship came out in 1843, five years before Spencer’s copy slip collaboration with Victor Rice.
+Dunton accused Spencer of stealing his script because his published specimens in The Duntonian System of Penmanship appeared in 1843, five years before Spencer’s copy slip collaboration with Victor Rice.